o3de/sig-graphics-audio/testing-guidance/Test-Plan_-Atom-HW-Instancing.md

-# Test Plan: Hardware Instancing of Mesh Draw Calls
+# Test Plan: Mesh Instancing of Draw Calls
 ### **1.0 Introduction:**

 Hardware Instancing is a method of reducing draw calls by bundling repeated instances of mesh and material within a scene or view.
 This plan covers high level risk mitigation plans for this feature as a two phase implementation.